g-gualeni/QtNoid2/DEVELOPMENT.md

 ### Sprint Goals
 - Implementation of the QtNoid::Yaml2Json library
-- Implementaton o QtNoid::App::Config class
+- Implementaton of QtNoid::App::Config class
+- Implementaton of appConfig global instance
 - Release of QtNoid2 version 2.2.0

 &nbsp;